yzziizzy/EACSMB/DEVELOPMENT.md

 # General Approach

 EACSMB is exclusively targeted at modern systems.
 Use the most performant techniques only.
 Do not use old OpenGL API's for compatibility reasons.
-The minimum target GL version is 4.5 right now.
+The target GL version is 4.5 right now.
 In the future it may be moved to 4.6+ or Vulkan after drivers stabilize and support proliferates.
 GCC is the only target compiler.
 Linux is the only target kernel for now.

 Minimum external dependency is a primary design goal.
-Do not pull in more 3rd-party libraries, espectially bloated ones with dependencies themselves.
+Do not pull in more 3rd-party libraries, especially bloated ones with dependencies themselves.

 ## Quick guide to making a new renderable
 Use DynamicMeshManager as the example.